-The SMART Program allocates \$80.9 million for Technology (computer devices and hardware) for SBBC schools (\$68.9 million) and charter schools (\$12.0 million), all of which is programmed to be spent in Years 1-3.
+The SMART Program allocates \$80.5 million for Technology (computer devices and hardware) for SBBC schools (\$68.5 million) and charter schools (\$12.0 million), all of which is programmed to be spent in Years 1-3.
 As of June 30, 2018, the planned SMART technology deployment has been fully completed for all 230 SBBC schools.
-The District reports that all planned charter school SMART Program technology projects were completed as of March 31, 2017.
+The District reports that all planned charter school SMART Program technology projects were completed as of the end of the quarter ended March 31, 2017.